nkricos/odin-calculator/README.md

 2023.05.30 - added decimal button and functionality

-TODO:   update display when decimal is placed prior to entering digits (eg. 0.123...)
+TODO:   fix entering 0. after operation

 TODO:  refactor overflow of display logic - consider converting to array and running methods pre.post when subarrays of pre + post > 7